|Closing Market Price||$11.44|

 3 Represents the amount of financial leverage the Fund currently employs as a percentage of total Fund assets.

-4 Expense ratios are annualized and reflect the funds operating expense, excluding interest expense, or in the case of a fund with a fee waiver, net operating expense, as of the most recent annual or semi-annual report.
-The expense ratio, based on common assets, including interest expense was 1.36%.
+4 Expense ratios are annualized and reflect the Fund’s operating expense, including interest expense, or in the case of a fund with a fee waiver, net operating expense, as of the most recent annual or semi-annual report.
+The expense ratio, based on common assets, excluding interest expense was 1.44%.

 The Fund’s investment objective is to provide current income.
 Capital appreciation, when consistent with current income, is a secondary investment objective.
 Under normal market conditions, the Fund will invest at least 80% of its total assets in inflation-linked securities and at least 60% of its total managed assets in U.S. TIPS.
 The Fund may also invest up to 40% of its total managed assets in non-U.S. dollar investments, which gives the Fund flexibility to invest up to 40% of its total managed assets in non-U.S. dollar inflation-linked securities (no more than 20% of its non-U.S. dollar exposure may be unhedged).
 In addition, the Fund may also invest up to 40% of its total managed assets in currency strategies, using instruments such as currency forwards, futures and options to take long and short currency positions.
 The Fund may invest up to 10% of its total managed assets in below investment grade securities (or if unrated, assets of comparable quality as determined by management).
 The Fund may invest up to 10% of its total managed assets in commodity-related strategies.
 The Fund currently expects that the average effective duration of its portfolio will range between zero and 15 years, although this target duration may change from time to time.
 There can be no assurance that the Fund will achieve its investment objectives.